pablosanjose/Quantica.jl/docs/src/manual.md

 ```

 !!! warning "On simplex orientation of bandstructure slices"
-    The above example showcases a limitation of the current band slicing algorithm, which doesn't align all faces of the resulting manifold to point to have a coninuous orientation.
-The dark and bright regions of the surface reveals that approximately half of the faces are facing inward and the rest outward.
-Hopefully, this will be fixed in future versions.
+    The above example showcases a current limitation of the band slicing algorithm, which sometimes fails to align all faces of the resulting manifold to the same orientation.
+The dark and bright regions of the surface above reveals that approximately half of the faces in this case are facing inward and the rest outward.

 ## GreenFunctions